Medical expert of the article

 6-12 mg/kg body weight |

-Iv, |
+IV, |

 1 time per day |

-Antiviral treatment of pneumonia in a child
+Antiviral treatment for pneumonia in a child

 Antiviral drugs are prescribed in the following cases:

-- High risk of adverse outcome of pneumonia;
+- high risk of adverse outcome of pneumonia;

 Symptomatic treatment of pneumonia in a child